 ABSTRACT

-In this work, we present a new unsupervised approach for cross-project code defect prediction.
-The code defect prediction problem is formulated as an anomaly detection problem.
-In our approach we use the implicit semantic representation of a source code and the variational autoencoder for anomaly detection.
+In this work, we present a new unsupervised approach for predicting cross-project code defects.
+Code defect prediction is formulated as an anomaly detection problem.
+In our approach, we use the implicit semantic representation of a source code and the variational autoencoder for anomaly detection.
 To test the proposed approach, the implemented model was trained and evaluated on the Py150 data set.

 Keywords Defect prediction · Semantic anomaly detection · Code understanding · Variational autoencoder.